 The cell cycle is the sequence of events that take place to enable DNA replication and cell division.
 It can be divided into two phases: interphase and mitosis.
 Interphase is further divided into the G1 (gap 1), S (synthesis), and G2 (gap 2) phases, which prepare the cell for division.
 In mitosis, the single cell is dividing into two identical daughter cells.
 The cell cycle is subject to strict controls that prevent cells with damaged or faulty DNA from further dividing and passing on defects to daughter cells.
 Controlled cell death (apoptosis) is initiated if the DNA damage is irreparable.
 Disorders of these regulatory mechanisms play an important role in carcinogenesis.

-The mechanisms forare discussed in the “ ” learning card.
+The mechanisms forare discussed in the “ ” article.

-Abnormalities of the cell cycle that lead to the development of cancer are discussed in detail in the “ ” learning card.
+Abnormalities of the cell cycle that lead to the development of cancer are discussed in detail in the “ ” article.

 - Definition: sequence of events that take place to enable DNA replication and cell division.

 - The cell cycle is first divided into two phases: interphase and mitosis.